 Spree is open-source and free.
-This means that benefits of using such type of software are practically limitless.
+This means that the benefits of using such type of software are practically limitless.
 This modular platform allows you to add, configure or replace any functionality you need, so it’s possible to build the store exactly the way you want.
 On the other hand, it’s not a simple task – a certain technical knowledge is required to use Spree.
 For instance, the system must be installed and hosted manually.
-This way, most businesses using Spree either employ a dedicated IT team to handle the storefront or look up for a company that specializes in Spree to implement and maintain it for them.
-However, this is an only serious obstacle as once your store is live, the backend (where you’ll spend most of your time dealing with orders and inventory) is one of the most functional and properly designed on the market.
+This way, most businesses using Spree either employ a dedicated IT team to handle the storefront or lookup for a company that specializes in Spree to implement and maintain it for them.
+However, this is the only serious obstacle as once your store is live, the backend (where you’ll spend most of your time dealing with orders and inventory) is one of the most functional and properly designed on the market.
 And this advantage is huge, especially in the long term.

 It’s a completely different story for Shopify.
 If your business simply wants to start selling products online, Shopify may be a perfect match.
 That is why Shopify is more popular now – people want to have a quick start.
-The implementation of basic customizations requires any coding skills nor knowledge of the platform itself.
+The implementation of basic customizations requires any coding skills or knowledge of the platform itself.
 Simply put – you can launch your online store within an hour.
 The platform has a convenient dashboard area so you can customize the look of your store.
-Managing products is also clear, with fields for titles, descriptions, prices and more.
-This way, if you are an absolute beginner in web design and you look for the fastest way to setup an online store, give Shopify a try.
-However, customizations beyond standard ones (like changing a theme) may give you some terrible headache.
+Managing products is also clear, with fields for titles, descriptions, prices, and more.
+This way, if you are an absolute beginner in web design and you look for the fastest way to set up an online store, give Shopify a try.
+However, customizations beyond standard ones (like changing a theme) may give you some terrible headaches.
 For example, integrating with a shipping carrier that Shopify does not support may be a very tough thing to do.
 Moreover, some specific features (and crucial) to your business may simply not be possible to implement.

 Created in 2007 by Sean Schofield (he’s a programmer, yeah), the platform has been brought to perfection by a global community of coders, making it one of the most reliable of its kind.
 Spree Commerce was built for Ruby on Rails and is available via Github.
 It consists of several gems, which are maintained in a single repository.
 The gems are designed in a way to work together and provide a fully functional e-commerce platform.
 A number of major companies have used Spree to create their online shopping presence: Chipotle Mexican Grill, Bonobos, Fortnum and Mason among others.